jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Tips and Troubleshooting
 ------------------------
 - If you cannot connect through SHH, verify your username, hostname, and network settings.
-- If you run into issues while using a machine, try using the TACC-specific Sanitytool module to run diagnostics: `<https://docs.tacc.utexas.edu/include/sanitytool/>`
+- If you run into issues while using a machine, try using the TACC-specific Sanitytool module to run diagnostics: `sanitytool <https://docs.tacc.utexas.edu/include/sanitytool/>`_
-- Contact TACC support if you encounter further issues: `<https://portal.tacc.utexas.edu/help/>`_
+- Contact TACC support if you encounter further issues: `TACC help desk <https://portal.tacc.utexas.edu/help/>`_

 Directories Explained
 ---------------------